Counselling and emotional support

 Online counselling and emotional support can help with the same range of problems as traditional face-to-face counselling, with the convenience of accessing the service from home.

 Our online counselling is mainly delivered via video call.
-If you don’t have access to a webcam, or you feel more comfortable not using one, we can also offer counselling by phone or web chat.
+If you don’t have access to a webcam, or you feel more comfortable not using one, we can also offer counselling by phone, live chat or email.

-Our counsellors and practitioners can provide support with a range of personal and interpersonal issues such as:
+Our counsellors and practitioners can provide support to individuals and couples with a range of personal and interpersonal issues such as:

 Whether you need to talk to someone just once or would prefer a time-limited number of sessions, our counsellors and practitioners can support you to improve your well-being and find ways to enjoy a more fulfilling life.